fusioncharts/dev_centre_docs/chart-guide/standard-charts/pie-and-doughnut-charts.md

 To create a doughnut 2D chart, set the `type` attribute to `doughnut2d`.

-For a detailed list of attributes, you can check the API reference page of doughnut chart.
+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=doughnut2d "@@open-newtab") page of multi-series doughnut 2D chart.

 The doughnut 2D chart for the above code looks like: